-The Federal Network Agency is once again taking action in a particularly drastic case of telephone spam.
-Last week, it ordered the disconnection of (0)137 numbers listed below because of telephone number spam and prohibited billing and collection for calls to these numbers.
-This protects consumers who have made a call to a number advertised by spam and allows them not to pay the charges for this.
-Ultimately, the spammer will then also not receive any payouts for the provoked calls.
-Matthias Kurth, President of the Federal Network Agency, explains: "This is the most effective way to make this form of abusive number use economically unattractive and thus ultimately to curb spam.
+The Federal Network Agency is once again taking decisive action in a particularly drastic case of telephone spam.
+Last week, it ordered the deactivation of the (0)137 telephone numbers listed below due to number spam and prohibited billing and collection for connections to these numbers.
+This protects consumers who have called a number advertised through spam and enables them not to pay the charges for these calls.
+Ultimately, spammers will also receive no payouts for the provoked calls.
+Matthias Kurth, President of the Federal Network Agency, stated: “This is the most effective way to make this form of abusive number usage economically unattractive and thus ultimately curb spam.”

-Consumers received a call advertising one of the (0)137 numbers listed below.
-During these calls, consumers were promised profits in the form of free electricity.
-In order to receive the promised prize, those called were supposed to call one of the numbers provided.
-Consumers were also told that the call was coming from their local electricity supplier.
-When the caller called back the number, they were promised a prize of a free three-year electricity supply.
-Before winning, the customer was supposed to enter the number of his electricity meter via the keypad.
-The caller was also told that repeated participation would increase the chances of winning.
+Consumers received a call during which one of the (0)137 telephone numbers listed below was advertised.
+During these calls, consumers were promised prizes in the form of free electricity deliveries.
+To receive the promised prize, those called were instructed to dial one of the provided numbers.
+Consumers were also led to believe that the call originated from their local electricity provider.
+Upon returning the call to the specified number, an automated message promised a prize of a free three-year electricity supply.
+Before prize determination, the customer was instructed to enter their electricity meter number via the keypad.
+Callers were also informed that repeated participation would increase their chances of winning.

 Federal Network Agency